-There are two versions of firmware supported on the EMR-IP96(48)-AESU(B).
-One version takes the 256 channels of audio and multiplexes them onto 3 (96 AES version) or 2 (48 AES version) MADI outputs.
-The other version takes the 256 channels of audio and multiplexes them onto 2 TDM streams.
+The latest firmware version takes the 256 channels of audio and multiplexes them onto 2 TDM streams.
 One stream is the main and the other is the redundant.
 Either TDM stream can be used as the primary since they are identical.

 There is also one video monitoring output which can be used to visualize the audio levels using level meters for each channel.
 This monitoring output is a 720p/59.94 signal that provides a visual confirmation of audio presence and levels.
 On the unbalanced AES version, the availability of this output depends on the configuration of the link module as described in Table 2-1.
-This option is not available with the MADI version of firmware.